 Dirt 3 is now available and has been getting a favourable response from reviewers and gamers – but Playstation 3 owners won’t be enjoying online multiplayer until the Playstation Store is back online, hopefully by the end of May.
+So there’s no DiRT 3 multiplayer for PS3 owners thanks to PSN problems.

 In order to compete in the multiplayer mode, you’ll need to redeem a VIP pass included with the game.
 Not a problem for Xbox 360 or PC owners, but with the recent issues affecting the Playstation Network, the Store is still offline, meaning the code can’t be used.In addition to multiplayer, it also means PS3 gamers can’t share their Dirt 3 videos on Youtube.